Children in Divorce or Paternity Matters

 The state’s goal, remember, is strong families.
 That usually (but not always) means maximized time with both parents.
 Not all children are equally close to each parent, or even to their own siblings, but divorce changes things.
 Happy, healthy children are the ultimate goal.
 There is no “winning” spouse when it comes to the children’s situation.

-Depending on their age, your children may be able to have input about parenting time and legal decision-making too.
+Depending on their age, your children may be able to have input about parenting time and legal decision-making, too.
 But it’s a balancing act.
-Under- and over-estimating your children’s ability to make these kind of decisions is tricky.
+Under- and over-estimating your children’s ability to make these kinds of decisions is tricky.

 Arizona Child Support Guidelines are the basis of child support calculations.
 Arizona has a formula that determines what an intact family would spend on their family at a particular gross income level.
 That level of support is allocated between the parents based on incomes, allotted parenting time and other expenses that the state designates as includible in the calculation.

-The McCarthy Law Firm’s objective is that your children don’t become a casualty because your marriage relationship is ending.
+McCarthy Family Law’s objective is that your children don’t become a casualty because your marriage relationship is ending.
 We take a child-focused approach in these cases, and draw on resources that help you actively work toward the best possible outcome for your children.
 Contact us today to learn how we can help with issues on child custody and child support.